 Nerve agents are members of the organophosphate family.

 Nerve agent GB, also known as sarin, is one of the most toxic members of the organophosphate family.
 Under normal conditions, it is a clear- to straw-colored liquid and has approximately the same density and evaporation rate as water.

 GB presents the greatest hazard when released in vapor form.
 Such vapors can be released only by evaporation of the liquid or vaporization into the air.

 Have nerve agents previously been destroyed in the U.S.?

 As a signatory to the Chemical Weapons Convention, the U.S. successfully completed the destruction of nearly 90% of its original chemical weapons stockpile in January 2012, via CMA.
-The remaining U.S. chemical weapons stockpile near Richmond, Kentucky and in Pueblo, Colorado, represent the 10% for which PEO ACWA is responsible.
+The remaining U.S. chemical weapons stockpile near Richmond, Kentucky, and one now destroyed in Pueblo, Colorado, represent the 10% for which PEO ACWA is responsible.